The Must-Dos in Nelson

 Swim, walk or just relax at this popular beach just a 10-minute drive from the city centre.
 Tahunanui Beach is a huge beach, so there’s plenty to explore on foot and room for everyone.
 We recommend being there for sunset!
 If you fancy amping up your time in Tahunanui Beach, hire a stand-up paddleboard, try go-karting or let the kids loose at Fun Park.
 Another popular way to get to Tahunanui Beach is by cycling down the Rock Road (Nelson’s waterfront).
 See more experiences like this in the 10 Things to Do in Nelson with Kids.

-Location: Tahunanui Beach, just off State Highway 6 when heading south, approximately 5.5km (3.4 miles) from Nelson city centre.
+Location: Back Beach Road, just off State Highway 6 when heading south, approximately 5.5km (3.4 miles) from Nelson city centre.

-4. Walk up to the Centre of New Zealand
+3. Walk to The Centre of New Zealand

 Along with gardens, Nelson also has its fair share of museums.
 There is The Nelson Provincial Museum to discover the history of the region and find out what makes Nelson tick!
 The World of Wearable Art & Classic Cars Museum is perfect for those who love art, whether it’s in the form of attire or cars from the past.
 Finally, for a museum like no other, check out Founders Heritage Park.
 This mini pioneer village gives an insight into New Zealand during its early European settler days.

-Location: The Nelson Provincial Museum in on the corners of Trafalgar and Hardy Street.
-The World of Wearable Art & Classic Cars Museum is on 1 Cadillac Way, approximately 7km (4.3 miles) from Nelson city centre.
+Location: The Nelson Provincial Museum – Corners of Trafalgar and Hardy Street.
+The World of Wearable Art & Classic Cars Museum – 1 Cadillac Way, approximately 7km (4.3 miles) from Nelson city centre.
 Founders Park – 87 Atawhai Drive, approximately 3km (2 miles) from Nelson city centre.

-7. See native birds at the Brook Waimarama Sanctuary
+6. See Native Birds at the Brook Waimarama Sanctuary

 For a true wildlife experience and a chance to encounter New Zealand’s native birds, visit the protected bird haven of The Brook Waimarama Sanctuary.
 A predator-proof fence around this area of native bush helps the birds thrive in their natural environment.
 See bellbirds, fantails, kiwi, blue duck, New Zealand robins, as well as native reptiles and bats.
 If you like wildlife, you might also like our 10 Things You Did Not Know About New Zealand Wildlife.

-Art galleries are scattered across the Nelson region, but a good place to start is with the regional art museum, Suter Te Aratoi o Whakatu (208 Bridge Street), otherwise known as The Suter, has a wealth of exhibitions from local artists to the world beyond.
-Venture to the suburb of Richmond (about 10 minutes drive) and you’ll find about eight different galleries in close proximity.
-For more information, check out 11 Nelson Art Galleries That Will Inspire You.
+Art galleries are scattered across the Nelson region but a good place to start is with the regional art museum, Suter Te Aratoi o Whakatu (208 Bridge Street), otherwise known as The Suter, has a wealth of exhibitions from local artists to the world beyond.
+Venture to the suburb of Richmond (about 10 minutes drive) and you’ll find about eight different galleries in close proximity, which we list in the 11 Nelson Art Galleries That Will Inspire You.

-Location: You can start the walk from either Cable Bay, 21km out of Nelson on State Highway 6, or Glenduan Bay, 12km out of Nelson on State Highway 6.
+Location: You can start the walk from either Cable Bay, 21km (13 miles) out of Nelson on State Highway 6, or Glenduan Bay, 12km (7.4 miles) out of Nelson on State Highway 6.

 There’s no better place to taste craft beer than New Zealand’s craft brewing capital!
-(Ok, so other towns and cities in New Zealand may disagree, as craft beer is kind of a big thing here, but Nelson does have a significant amount of craft breweries).
-To start with, there’s the Founders Brewery in Nelson (Atawhai Drive), but as you travel down the coast, you have the chance to check out around 10 different craft beer breweries!
+(Ok, so other towns and cities in New Zealand may disagree but Nelson does have a significant amount of craft breweries).
+Travel down the coast from Nelson and you have the chance to check out around 10 different craft beer breweries!

 The Nelson region is home to about 25 cellar doors.
-Although these cellar doors are not in the city centre itself, it’s just a short drive to the start of Nelson’s wine-making region.
+It’s just a short drive to the start of Nelson’s wine-making region.
 Richmond is home to nine wineries.
 A mix of organic, award-winning and historic wines are waiting to be discovered among the vines.
-Find out more in 23 Nelson Wineries on the Nelson Wine Trail.
+Find out more in the 23 Nelson Wineries on the Nelson Wine Trail.